ENERGY ON THE MOVE:

 WHITING, INDIANA (GREATER CHICAGO)

-The Institute for Journalism and Natural Resources will host a workshop exploring the latest developments in energy transport in the Great Lakes, home to a growing network of oil pipelines, a pinch point for oil trains and the site of refineries that turn heavy crude from Alberta and North Dakota into finished petroleum products.
+This workshop explored the latest developments in energy transport in the Great Lakes, home to a growing network of oil pipelines, a pinch point for oil trains and the site of refineries that turn heavy crude from Alberta and North Dakota into finished petroleum products.

-With a home base on the shore of Lake Michigan, the two-day workshop will feature a key component of IJNR programming - getting journalists out into the field.
-Attendees will:
+With a home base on the shore of Lake Michigan, the two-day workshop featured a key component of IJNR programming - getting journalists out into the field.
+Participating journalists had the opportunity to:

-Visit a south Chicago neighborhood that is playing host to a growing number of oil trains.
-Journalists will be able to ask questions about how this traffic impacts air quality and potentially puts residents at risk in the event of a derailment.
+Visit a south Chicago neighborhood that is playing host to a growing number of oil trains, and ask questions about how this traffic impacts air quality and potentially puts residents at risk in the event of a derailment.

 Discuss the BP refinery in Whiting, IN, and learn more about the science of refined petroleum and the impact of refineries on neighboring communities and watersheds.